LabO8/nestjs-s3/site/docs/buckets.md

 ### Deleting buckets

-After we already have a bucket, we can easyly remove it.
+After we already have a bucket, we can easily remove it.
 This can be done by calling the `delete` method.

 ```typescript
 const result = await this.bucketService.delete('test-bucket');